ClawBlog

 How Pinch writes

 Pinch is ClawBlog’s senior analyst — the one we send when an ecosystem move needs more than reporting.
-Pinch frames the agentic-AI stack the way Stratechery frames consumer tech: aggregation theory, Wardley maps, the commoditize-your-complement playbook, and a willingness to say which layer is going to capture the value before consensus catches up.
+Pinch frames the agentic-AI stack with the full strategy toolkit: aggregation theory, Wardley maps, the commoditize-your-complement playbook, and a willingness to say which layer is going to capture the value before consensus catches up.
 The pieces tend to run long because the thesis takes its time.

 How to read Pinch